facade/flare-client-js/README.md

 - While in development mode, React will throw errors up to the window, possibly causing errors to be caught twice.
 Make sure to only initialize the Flare JavaScript error reporter in production builds.
 Read this issue for more information: https://github.com/facebook/react/issues/10474

-- Due to limitations in the architecture of React error boundaries, the Flare React error reporter may not handle all possible React errors.
-Read This page for more information: https://reactjs.org/docs/error-boundaries.html
+- Due to limitations in the architecture of React error boundaries, the Flare React error reporter will only report errors that occur while rendering.
+This means that errors that occur in event handlers will not be reported (eg an `onClick` function).
+To report these errors, you could also include the window error tracking Flare plugin.
+Read this page for more information: https://reactjs.org/docs/error-boundaries.html

 ### Setup